 NCache provides two different types of subscriptions namely, non-durable and durable subscriptions for pub/sun messaging.
 Furthermore, NCache enables exclusive and shared subscription policies.
 The relevant details are discussed below.

 - Durable Subscription: It takes account of a message loss on subscriber disconnectivity.
 NCache retains the subscription of a subscriber on connection loss.
 Hence, a subscriber can receive the published messages of interest on reconnecting.
-Durable subscription offers two policies:
+A durable subscription offers two policies:

 - Exclusive: One subscription belongs to one active subscriber at a time.